lantins/float64-website/source/blog/2014-08-20-php-fpm-sockets-apache-mod-proxy-fcgi-ubuntu.md

 If you have ever been bitten by this you likely locked down your `php.ini` and Apache configs *(and you always should)*.
-You have possibly played around with [suphp][suphp], [mod_suexec][mod_suexec] or [mod_fastcgi][mod_fastcgi], but this always seems messy needing .
+You have possibly played around with [suphp][suphp], [mod_suexec][mod_suexec] or [mod_fastcgi][mod_fastcgi], but this always seems messy!

 ## Why not use nginx?